ScottHavalOsman/Star_Wars_World/README.md

 1. npm install
 2. mongod
 3. npm run build
+4. nodemon
-4. npm run server:dev
+5. npm run server:dev
-5. Open up in your browser: https://localhost:3000
+6. Open up in your browser: https://localhost:3000

 ## Long Term Goals
 - For Star Wars fans to increase their knowledge to then test with quizzes.